bmxdemo/bmxproject/logbook/postings/20171002_Thermistor/index.md

 lower temperatures are not matched because our system is bottoming out.
 Chris suggested this may be due to the noise floor, and suggested using higher power (higher fixed current).
-Additionally, the thermistor's minimum recommended temperature is 670uA, which is a factor of 3 higher than what we are supplying with the LabJack.
+Additionally, the thermistor's minimum recommended current is 670uA, which is a factor of 3 higher than what we are supplying with the LabJack.
 This may pose a problem.